tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 # Project Summary

-The goal of this lab is to write a program that reads a bitmap (`bmp`) file from standard in (`stdin`), apply a threshold or grayscale filter to that image, and then write the filtered image to standard out (`stdout`).
+The goal of this project is to write a program that reads a bitmap (`bmp`) file from standard in (`stdin`), apply a threshold or grayscale filter to that image, and then write the filtered image to standard out (`stdout`).

 # Compiling